How to Register as a Returning Undergraduate Student in 2021

 - The first fee payment is not applicable if you:

 - have been made a provisional offer for NSFAS funding for 2021;

 - have been given a full Wits University Scholarship;

-- fall within the new funding threshold – i.e. your family earnings are below R350 000 per annum.
-If you fall into this category, you will be required to request a deferral of the first fee payment via the self-service portal;
+- fall within the funding threshold i.e. your family earnings are below R350 000 per annum.
+If you fall into this category, you will be required to request a postponement of the first fee payment via the self-service portal;

-- You can present proof to the Financial Aid and Scholarships Office that you have been awarded an external bursary of scholarship.
+- You can present proof to the Financial Aid and Scholarships Office that you have been awarded an external bursary or scholarship.

 - Outstanding fees:

 - Please consult with the Fees Office at least three weeks prior to registration.
 Students owing R10 000-00 or less will have the debt rolled over, and may register for the new academic year once the First Fee Payment for 2021 has been paid.

 - Students owing more than R10 000-00 will need to sign an Acknowledgment of Debt which should be completed through the Self-Service Portal at least two weeks before the final day of registration.